Ammonium sulfate: Reactions

 Ammonium sulfate forms many double salts (ammonium metal sulfates) when its solution is mixed with equimolar solutions of metal sulfates and the solution is slowly evaporated.
 With trivalent metal ions, alums such as ferric ammonium sulfate are formed.
 Double metal sulfates include ammonium cobaltous sulfate, ferrous diammonium sulfate, ammonium nickel sulfate which are known as Tutton's salts and ammonium ceric sulfate.
 Anhydrous double sulfates of ammonium also occur in the Langbeinites family.
 The ammonia produced has a pungent smell and is toxic.

 Airborne particles of evaporated ammonium sulfate comprise approximately 30% of fine particulate pollution worldwide.

+It reacts with additional sulfuric acid to give triammonium hydrogen disulphate, (NH4)3H(SO4)2.

 Legislation and control

 In November 2009, a ban on ammonium sulfate, ammonium nitrate and calcium ammonium nitrate fertilizers was imposed in the former Malakand Division—comprising the Upper Dir, Lower Dir, Swat, Chitral and Malakand districts of the North West Frontier Province (NWFP) of Pakistan, by the NWFP government, following reports that they were used by militants to make explosives.
 In January 2010, these substances were also banned in Afghanistan for the same reason.